M-o-a-T/forth/doc/voc.rst

 <voc> ?? ( -- )
 +++++++++++++++

-Show all words of the actual VOC search order and stay in that VOC context.
+Show all words of the actual VOC search order and stay in that VOC's context.

 \.. ( -- )
 ++++++++++

 Switch back from a VOC search order to the default Forth search order.